100Starlings/t-mailer/README.md

 ### API Specific Features

-`delivery_system` is a specific option for T-mailer that the delivery method knows which API should use.
+`delivery_system` is a specific and required option for T-mailer that the delivery method knows which API should use.

 #### Amazon AWS SES

 To use AWS SES the `delivery_system` should be `ses`.

-Also you can add more AWS SES specific options like `tag: "test"` and `configuration_set_name: "testname"`.
+Also you can add more AWS SES specific options like `tag: "test"` (required) and `configuration_set_name: "testname"`.

 ```ruby
 mail(from: "from@example.com", to: "to@example.com", delivery_system: "ses", tag: "test", configuration_set_name: "testname")